-2. (1) A police officer may, by notice in writing served upon any person who has made a Approved by the States of Deliberation on 30 May 2007.

-a disclosure under section 1, 2 or 3 of the Law of 2007 ("the initial disclosure"), require that person to provide the officer (or any other specified officer) with such additional information relating to the initial disclosure as may be specified - as may be specified.
+2. (1) A prescribed police officer may, by notice in writing served upon any person who has made a disclosure under section 1, 2 or 3 of the Law of 2007 ("the initial disclosure"), require that person to provide the officer (or any other specified officer) with such additional information relating to the initial disclosure as may be specified - b Approved by the States of Deliberation on 30 May 2007.